Atom-photon dressed states in a waveguide-QED system with multiple giant atoms: Bound states for multiple giant atoms

 Figure \ref{TopArraySe}C shows the atomic and the photonic excitation amplitudes for the topologically robust edge BSs in the metaband gap (indicated by the hollow circles in Fig.~\ref{TopArraySe}B, corresponding to $g=10J$ and $\mu=0.5$).
 The atom number is even, with $N_{\mathrm{a}}=10$.
 One can see that the two degenerate edge states are localized at the ends of the atom array, with even and odd parities, respectively.
 The results obtained from the approximate Hamiltonian \eqref{H1DTop} (red disks) are in good agreement with the full numerical ones (bars) obtained from the Hamiltonian \eqref{SysHamiltonian}.
-Note that for the usual SSH-type atomic chain, the neighboring atoms are directly coupled, thus the eigen states of system, including the bulk and edge states, contains only excitations of bare atoms.
+Note that for the usual SSH-type atomic chain, the neighboring atoms are directly coupled, thus the eigen states of system contain only excitations of bare atoms.
 However, for present system, the dressed atoms, instead of bare atoms, are effectively coupled through photon-mediated interactions, forming collective dressed states.
-Thus the edge states shown in Fig.~\ref{TopArraySe}C exhibit characters of dressed states, including both atomic and photonic excitations.
+Thus the edge states shown in Fig.~\ref{TopArraySe}C include both atomic and photonic excitations.
 The photonic clouds accompanying the most excited atoms are mainly concentrated around the left and right ends of the atom array.